vantage-sh/docs.vantage.sh/docs/kubernetes.md

 For the Vantage Kubernetes Agent, costs are exported from the cluster hourly and then made available nightly.
 It's important to note that these costs might encounter delays based on their associated cloud integration's cost data.
 For instance, if there is a one-day delay in an AWS Cost and Usage Report, the clusters dependent on that data will experience a similar delay.

-For OpenCost integrations, while we work to upstream the efficiency metrics into the main OpenCost project, you can deploy the Vantage-maintained OpenCost branch at [quay.io/vantage-sh/opencost:efficiency](https://quay.io/vantage-sh/opencost:efficiency).
+For OpenCost integrations, while we work to upstream the efficiency metrics into the main OpenCost project, you can deploy the Vantage-maintained OpenCost branch via [the repository](https://quay.io/repository/vantage-sh/opencost?tab=tags&tag=latest).

 Efficiency metrics will be available up to 24 hours after updating your clusters.
 For OpenCost users, you can query the Amazon Managed Prometheus associated with your integration for `count(container_cpu_idle) by (cluster_id)` to verify the metrics are making it from your Kubernetes cluster to the Prometheus that Vantage will use to gather them periodically.